 Named in honour of distinguished ex-student and literary scholar Emeritus Professor Elizabeth Webby AO, the portfolio reflects her legacy of intellectual curiosity, academic excellence and lifelong learning.

-Research at PLC Sydney informs classroom practice, strategic decision-making and broader conversations about education, wellbeing and the future of learning.
+Research at PLC Sydney informs our classroom work, strategic decision-making and broader conversations about education, well-being and the future of learning.
 Through partnerships with universities, researchers and industry experts, our staff investigate emerging issues and translate evidence into meaningful outcomes for students.

 For our students, this means learning experiences informed by evidence, teachers committed to continual improvement and a culture that values curiosity, critical thinking and lifelong learning.

 Our work connects classroom practice with national and international conversations about the future of education.
-Through research projects, publications and partnerships, PLC Sydney contributes to the ideas and innovations shaping learning today and tomorrow.
+Through research projects, publications and partnerships, PLC Sydney contributes to the ideas and innovations shaping young people’s learning and flourishing.
 Working alongside students, teachers, universities and research partners, we explore key issues in education through collaborative inquiry.
+The following are our current areas of work.

 As artificial intelligence continues to reshape education, PLC Sydney is contributing to research exploring its impact on teaching, learning and assessment.
 Through collaborative investigations involving independent schools, educational leaders, technology specialists and students, this work examines how schools can respond thoughtfully to emerging technologies while maintaining academic integrity, creativity and human connection.